Modi headed for big win in key India state as counting begins

 Celebrations broke out at BJP’s headquarters in state capital Lucknow where euphoric supporters danced to drum beats and distributed sweets.

 “The state should now witness rapid development.
-Corruption and nepotism in governance would also come down,” one supporter, Viti Kumar, a housewife, told Agence France-Presse.
+Corruption and nepotism in governance would also come down,” one supporter, Viti Kumar, a housewife, told AFP.

 Upbeat scenes also unfolded at BJP’s national headquarters in Delhi where men and women waved giant flags bearing the party’s lotus symbol and chanted “Modi, Modi”.